 How to Prevent GBP Suspension: Complete Checklist

-Prevent Google Business Profile suspension before it happens.
-This complete checklist covers every compliance area Google audits — name, address, categories, content, and reviews.
+Prevent GBP suspension before it happens.
+A checklist covering every area Google audits: name, address, categories, content, and reviews.

 Arif Hussain Shaik